 “Anybody who can hear this music and not at least tap their foot — let alone be compelled by the urge to get up and dance — is either not listening closely — or dead.
 You can’t help but be captured by the potency of it.
 Fifty years after it was created, the original examples of Soul Music haven’t lost one drop of power.
 Whether you’ve heard these songs or not, we guarantee they will not leave you unaffected.”

 RICK BLECHTA, trumpet, has been a musician for more years than he cares to think about.
-Raised in the small town of Mamaroneck, just north of New York City, he began his professional career at 15 playing in bars with Gene Sayles and the Soul Salesmen, so you could say he goes way back with this music.
+Raised in the small town of Mamaroneck, just north of New York City, he began his professional career at 16 playing in bars with Gene Sayles and the Soul Salesmen, so you could say he goes way back with this music.
 He studied music in university, graduating with a BMus from McGill, then immediately restarted his playing career with Devotion, the legendary Canadian Prog Rock band of the mid-’70s.
 After that, he taught French Horn at the Royal Conservatory for many years and conducted the RCM Wind Ensembles, and kept his playing career going with jingle work and freelancing.
 Rick also plays with the Advocats Big Band and the Big Soul Band in NYC.
 As well, he’s one of Canada’s top writers of crime fiction.
-His novels are available at any bookstore or online.
+(His novels are available at any bookstore or online.)
 Check out his website rickblechta.com and also his page on Facebook.

 RYAN BARKER plays tenor sax for SOULidified.
 He has worked with various jazz and R&B groups in and around Toronto for the past 15 years.
 His most recent projects have included the Megacity Swing Band and the Monster Rock Orchestra.

-DANIEL KÖLSCH, tenor and also sax, was born and raised in a small town in the beautiful Black Forest in Southern Germany.
-He studied clarinet & saxophone with some of the leading instrumentalists and performers in the country.
+DANIEL KÖLSCH, tenor and alto sax, was born and raised in a small town in the beautiful Black Forest in Southern Germany.
+He studied clarinet & saxophone with some of the leading instrumentalists and performers in his country.
 Growing up, Daniel formed and joined a broad range of orchestras, bands and ensembles with performances and concert tours all over Europe.
-Daniel is a certified conductor for symphonic wind orchestra and has frequently featured as a soloist throughout his career.
+Daniel is a certified conductor for symphonic wind orchestra and has frequently been featured as a soloist throughout his career.
 Following his move to Toronto Daniel has started to arrange, compose and produce his own music.
 He has studied jazz improvisation with Jim Odgren and Gary Burton through Berklee's College of Music Online Program.
 He performers in various big bands, bands, theatrical productions and as a studio musician.
-Among others, Daniel plays tenor sax with the Toronto Mambo Project, the Big City Big Band and Le Mardi Soir Jazz Orchestra.
+Among others, Daniel plays tenor sax with the Advocats Big Band, Toronto Mambo Project, the Big City Big Band and Le Mardi Soir Jazz Orchestra.